ArvindR07/WhatsAppBotDocs/docs/source/index.rst

 .. code:: python

+   # If a message was received from Group, it will have group name along with the username and phone number of the sender, date time and the actual message
    "Group Chat", msg_type = Received, group_name, date_time_string, user_name, phone_number, msg
+   # If a message was sent by you to Group, it is common for everyone in the group, and will not have username and phone number
    "Group Chat", msg_type = Sent, group_name, date_time_string, msg
+   # For messages in Personal Chat, the order of returned parameters is same for both sent and received
    "Personal Chat", msg_type = Sent/Received, user_name, phone_number, date_time_string, msg

-**Return Example:**
+Each and every message is a seperate list and not grouped as in getNewMessages **Return Example:**

 .. code:: python